Switzerland countryintel banner

 Doing Business in Switzerland

-Zurich is the centre for international business and commerce and has more banks per inhabitant than any other country in the world.
-Switzerland offers stable political, economic and financial framework conditions combined with a high standard of life.
+Zurich remains a major centre for international business and commerce, while Switzerland overall offers stable political, economic and financial framework conditions combined with a high standard of living, strong infrastructure and a highly skilled workforce.

 Entity Registration & Incorporation Requirements